 "We are committed to promoting inclusion, respect for differences, equal opportunity, and diversity in our institution.
 We believe in the power of education and the value of expanding access and opportunity to all individuals."

 -Jason Thompson, WGU's Vice President of Diversity, Equity, and Inclusion

 Jason Thompson is WGU's Vice President of Diversity, Equity, and Inclusion.
 Jason has more than 20 years of experience specializing in diversity, equity and inclusion, community outreach, strategic planning, and more.
-Jason earned his bachelor's and master's degree in sociology from the University of Wyoming, and has worked at large global organizations leading diversity and equity, including Techstars, INTERGIS, and the United States Olympic Committee.
-Jason brings a wealth of knowledge and experience to WGU and is focused on helping the university in develop and accomplish diversity and equity initiatives and goals.
+Jason earned his bachelor's and master's degree in sociology from the University of Wyoming and has worked at large global organizations leading diversity and equity, including Techstars, INTERGIS, and the United States Olympic Committee.
+Jason brings a wealth of knowledge and experience to WGU and is focused on helping the university in developing and accomplishing diversity and equity initiatives and goals.

 This March, WGU joins the nation in commemorating Women’s History Month by celebrating and recognizing those early evangelists, visionaries, and activists who had the courage and fierce determination to champion the right to vote for all.
 We pay homage to Susan B. Anthony, Lucy Stone, Frances E.W.
 Harper, Sojourner Truth, Ida B. Wells, Alice Paul, and all of the many suffragists who worked in every state to ratify the 19th Amendment.